 Table 9 reflects demographics of the APS report subjects.
-Seventy-one percent of the adults were age 60 or older.
-Three hundred and twenty-five of these individuals were age 96 or older.
-Six hundred and seventy-seven were adults ages 18-25.
+Sixty-nine percent of the adults were age 60 or older.
+Three hundred and twenty-one of these individuals were age 96 or older.
+Just over 800 adults were 18-25 years of age.